tjgore/vue-card-game/README.md

 # A Vuejs card matching game

-This vuejs app is a simple game to match cards with each other to win andmove on to te next level
+This vuejs app is a simple game to match cards with each other to win and move on to te next level

 ## Installation